sctlcd/match-the-memory-latest-version/README.md

 2. Click on two cards, if they match, look for another pair of cards.
 If cards don't pair, try again.

-3. Keep matching up pairs until all cards are matched and faced up.
+3. Keep matching up pairs until all cards are matched and faded.

 4. If there is an issue during the game, just hit the restart button on the right corner of the game.
  If you want to start over, hit the exit button on the right corner of the game.